Share On

 • Sweat more than usual

-• Have a heart rate outside of 36-68 resting beats per minute
+• Have a resting heart rate outside of 36-52 beats per minute

 • Have pale skin or mucous membranes

-• Have unusual abscesses on their body or in their mouths (potentially signifying a serious infectious condition called Pigeon Fever)
+• Have unusual abscesses on their body or in their mouth (potentially signifying a serious infectious condition called Pigeon Fever)

 • Be reluctant or averse to urinating or urinating frequently